eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 security.

 In addition, [Article 5c](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e1875-1-1)(5) provides for an optional certification of the personal data processing operations against [Regulation (EU) 2016/679](https://eur-lex.europa.eu/eli/reg/2016/679/oj)[^2].
-While this certification is not mandatory, the [Regulation (EU) 2016/679](https://eur-lex.europa.eu/eli/reg/2016/679/oj) requirements fully apply to the EUDI Wallets and consequently to their providers.
+While this certification is not mandatory, the [Regulation (EU) 2016/679](https://eur-lex.europa.eu/eli/reg/2016/679/oj) requirements fully apply to Wallet Solutions and consequently to their providers.

-[Article 5c](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e1875-1-1)(6) specifies that the Commission shall, by means of IA, establish a list of reference standards and, where necessary, establish specifications and procedures for the certification of EUDI Wallets.
+[Article 5c](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e1875-1-1)(6) specifies that the Commission shall, by means of Implementing Acts, establish a list of reference standards and, where necessary, establish specifications and procedures for the certification of Wallet Solutions.

 The certification process of Wallet Providers should leverage, rely on, and mandate the use of relevant and existing CSA certification